JasonLo/SSR_modeling_RD/readme.md

 # Getting Started

-Option 1 (Recommanded): You can use [Codeocean](https://codeocean.com/capsule/1821081/tree) to run all our code in the cloud.
+Option 1 (Recommanded): You can use [Codeocean](https://codeocean.com/capsule/1821081/tree) to run all python codes in the cloud.
 Just push **Reproducible Run** button on the upper right corner to run all codes.
-In takes around 15 minutes to run the analysis on CodeOcean (It takes quite some time to setup the environment for my particular settings).
+The results will be stored in results folder after running.
+I have trouble in configuring an environment that can smoothly run both python and r inside a single codeocean capsule, you may have to run the r codes locally.

 Option 2: More advanced users can clone this repo on [Github](https://github.com/JasonLo/SSR_modeling_RD.git)